AppHubPlatform/docs/rest-api.md

 <h3 short-title='PUT Endpoint'>PUT Endpoint</h3>

-The easiest way to upload builds is to use our script [here](https://apphub.io/build).
-This script takes two arguments: `-i` the App ID of your project, and `-s` the App Secret of your project.
-The script will build your app and upload the built IPA to the AppHub server.

-    curl https://apphub.io/build | sh -s -- -i <App ID> -s <App Secret>

-You can also use the AppHub API directly to upload IPA files.
+You can use the AppHub API to upload IPA files.
 Here is an example which uses cURL:

     curl -X PUT \
          -H "X-AppHub-Application-ID: <App ID>" \